 FAQs:

 The ablution of the image of Rahu during Rahukaalam with milk turning to blue colour in this temple is considered a miracle and attracts devotees from distant places.
-The presiding deity had believed to have been worshipped by many serpent deities like Adiseshan, Dakshan and Karkotaka.
+The presiding deity is believed to have been worshipped by many serpent deities like Adiseshan, Dakshan and Karkotaka.

 Thirunageswaram Temple is renowned for its association with Lord Rahu, offering devotees the opportunity to seek blessings for relief from planetary afflictions and spiritual growth.